Libensemble/libensemble/libensemble/tests/scaling_tests/forces/forces_gpu_var_resources/readme.md

 ## Tutorial

-This example referred to in the tutorial **Executor - Assign GPUs**.
+This example is referred to in the tutorial **Executor - Assign GPUs**.

 When the generator creates parameters for each simulation, it sets a number of GPUs required for the simulation.
 Resources are dynamically assigned to